mrnorman/YAKL/doc/algorithms.md

 - two dynamic arrays of identical rank and shape.

 The result shape/style follows the array operand (the left operand for array-array operations), and its value type is deduced from applying the scalar operation.
-Array-array operands must be compatible in execution/memory use; no data migration is performed.
+Two array operands must use the same style and memory space: `Array`/`Array_F`, `SArray`/`SArray_F`, and host/device mixtures are rejected at compile time.
+No implicit index remapping or data migration is performed.
 Dividing by zero and other scalar-domain behavior follow the underlying C++ operator.

 ### Unary operators and functions